ProjectSynchro/copr-libstrangle-git/README.md

     spectool -g libstrangle.spec
     fedpkg local
     ```
+    - If you want to build a 32bit package:
+    ```sh
+    fedpkg local --arch i686
+    ```

-This will create the RPM packages in the `~/rpmbuild/RPMS/` directory.
+This will create the RPM packages under a folder named by whatever arch you are building for in the current directory.

 For more information on using `fedpkg`, refer to the [Fedora Packaging Guidelines](https://docs.fedoraproject.org/en-US/packaging-guidelines/).